What's the Difference Between the Flu and COVID-19?

 Learn more about the risk factors for flu and COVID-19.

-No – as of October 2020, there is no approved vaccine for COVID-19, and the flu shot does not provide protection against any virus other than the flu.
-However, it is important that you get your flu shot this year to help reduce your risk of flu-related illness – both to keep you and your community safe, as well as to reduce potential burden on our health care system.
+No, the flu shot does not provide protection against any virus other than the flu.
+However, it is important that you get your flu shot this year to help reduce your risk of flu-related illness.
+A flu vaccination can help keep you, your family and friends, and your community healthy, and help reduce the burden on our health care system and workers who remain very busy responding to COVID-19.

 No, there is no evidence that the flu shot will increase your risk of getting COVID-19.

-Getting a flu shot is an important way to protect your health, and your family’s health, during flu season, and is considered an essential activity.
-Please follow CDC guidelines (including wearing a mask) to help protect you against COVID-19 while you are getting your flu shot.
+Evidence shows that getting a flu shot is a critical step in protecting yourself and your family during flu season.
+Please follow CDC guidelines, including wearing a mask, to help protect you against COVID-19 while you are getting your flu shot.